 Words in Motion

 Words In Motion is a literacy program that promotes an appreciation for the art of poetry.
 It is open to everyone living in the Wood Buffalo region.
 Whether you are a student, a professional writer, or a novice wordsmith, you are encouraged to participate.
-We’re now accepting submissions for the 2017 Words in Motion program.

 An external panel of judges will select the poems to be displayed in Wood Buffalo Transit buses and on the Municipal website.
 Authors of the selected poems will be invited to participate in a celebration event at the Wood Buffalo Regional Library in April in honour of National Poetry Month.